 Self Managed Super Funds

 In recent years there has been an explosion in the number of Self Managed Superannuation Funds (SMSF) in this country.
-With more than $520 billion under management, SMSFs are now the largest and fastest growing segment of Australia’s $1.7 trillion superannuation industry.
-That figure has tripled in the last five years and as at September, 2013 there are about 517,000 SMSFs funds in Australia.
+With more than $700 billion under management, SMSFs are now the largest segment of Australia’s trillion dollar superannuation industry with 597,000 SMSFs with around 1.1 million members as at June 2017.

 What is a SMSF?